 Real-World Example:

-Your built-in wine fridge’s cooling system fails due to an electrical malfunction.
-The manufacturer’s warranty expired last year, so instead of paying $2,500 for a replacement, equipment breakdown insurance covers it after your $500 deductible is paid.
+Your built‑in wine fridge suffers an electrical failure after a power surge.
+The manufacturer’s warranty expired last year, and replacement costs $2,500.
+Instead of paying out of pocket, equipment breakdown insurance covers the replacement after your deductible is paid.

 What Is Service Line Insurance? (& Why it’s a Must-Have for Florida Homes!)